Neil Adams (footballer): Playing career

 Adams was born in Stoke-on-Trent and began his career with local side Stoke City making his professional debut against Coventry City in the Full Members Cup in 1985–86.
 He made a huge impression with his performances for Stoke in his debut season, with his attacking creativity and deadly accurate crossing ability earning him a call up to the England U21 side for their European Championship semi-final tie in Italy.
 With Stoke's finances poor and many top-flight sides showing an interest in signing him, he was sold to Everton in June 1986 for a fee of £150,000 after the Toffees beat off competition from Arsenal and Tottenham Hotspur, much to the annoyance to the Stoke supporters who feared that their club was becoming a 'selling club'.

 In his first season at Everton he helped the side win the First Division title in 1986–87.
-During his three years on Merseyside he also won two Charity Shield medals and earned his first England U-21 cap in an away game against Sweden.
+During his three years on Merseyside he also won two Charity Shield medals, played in the Super Cup Final, played at Wembley in the Football League Centenary matches, and earned his first England U-21 cap in an away game against Sweden.
 In June 1989 he rejected the offer of a new contract at Goodison Park and joined Oldham Athletic in a £100,000 deal.
 The five seasons that Adams spent at Boundary Park was to coincide with the club's golden period.
 In 1990, he played for the Latics in the League Cup Final against Nottingham Forest, and the following season he helped the team win the Second Division title as Oldham won promotion to the newly formed Premier League.